MMarco94/movie-clustering/README.md

 It's obvious that some of those observations are very subjective, but nonetheless they portray a clear picture: dominant set seems to produce better qualitative results.

 ### Quantitative evaluation
-To measure the quality of clusters, I used measured and plotted the average density of each subgraph, and the average distance between all pairs of subgraphs.

 #### Intra cluster similarities
 ![Densities plot](out/densities.png)

 This plot shows the clusters on the x axis and the density (average similarity) on the y axis.
 It's interesting to note that both algorithms produce very similar result, and both algorithms produced 3 clusters in which the average similarity is almost `1`, meaning they were watched by the same users.
-Dominant sets produced slightly better results after the 20th cluster.
+That said, dominant sets produced slightly better results after the 20th cluster.

 #### Inter cluster similarities
-The average Inter cluster similarity between clusters (the average similarity between all pairs of movies of two different clusters) is `0.384` for dominant set clustering and `0.394` for spectral clustering.
+The average inter cluster similarity (the average similarity between all pairs of movies of two different clusters) is `0.384` for dominant set clustering and `0.394` for spectral clustering.
 Again, very similar numbers, but slightly better for dominant sets.

 These images represent a `cluster x cluster` matrix, in which the brightness of each pixel is proportional to the average similarity between the two clusters.